CDCgov/template/README.md

-# Place holder for Repository Name
+# Repository Name

+**Template for clearance: This project serves as a template to aid projects in starting up and moving through clearance procedures.
+To start, fork this repository, remove this line, keep everything below as a starter and update as necessary.**

+**As a first step, this document is under governance review.
+When the review completes as appropriate per local and agency processes, the project team will be allowed to remove this notice.
+This material is draft.**

-This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
+**General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
 Github is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.

-## ----- Start of respository specific README -----
-### This repository specific READ ME instructions go here

-Replace everything within this section demarcated with “-----“ with material appropriate to your repo that is useful to your developers and users like installation steps, user guide etc.
-## ----- End of respository specific README -----
+## Overview

+Describe the purpose of your project.
+Add additional sections as necessary to help collaborators and potential collaborators understand and use your project.

-## Public Domain
+## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 This repository is in the public domain within the United States, and copyright and related rights in